 Teachers needed to meet quotas.
 Districts needed to show numbers.
 But all of this was at the expense of the student, especially those who knew the concepts but spent so much time “in training” that the concepts weren’t resonating on a conceptual level.

 Faye has always had anxiety when it comes to test-taking.
 And where she lived in Ontario, this test needed to be taken four separate times.

 The EQAO test is an assessment to measure how students are learning in Ontario school systems.
-Each student has to take one in 3rd, 6th, 9th, and 10th grade, tested in subjects of reading, writing and math.
-The final EQAO test is called OSSLT, and is required in order to graduate.
+Each student has to take one in 3rd, 6th, 9th, and 10th grade and is tested in the subjects of reading, writing, and math.
+The final EQAO test is called OSSLT and is required in order to graduate.
 This means that students must pass it in order to get their diploma, and if they don’t, they have to keep re-taking it until they do.

 Typically, these tests aren’t a huge deal for students who’ve stayed up-to-date in their schooling and who are strong test-takers.
 But for students like Faye who have anxiety, they can be more traumatic than beneficial to the learning process.

 An opinion article on The Star written by Sachin Maharaj voices why we should end EQAO testing.
 A PhD candidate and Canada Graduate Scholar in educational policy at the Ontario Institute for Studies in Education at the University of Toronto, Maharaj strongly believes that preparations for these tests are alleviating vital time for kids to practice play-based learning.